Southfield Dog Park, Union Point, 25 Memorial Grove Ave, Weymouth, MA 02190, USA

 Habitats and Wildlife

 Open fields, wetlands, and relatively young woodlands.
 Pine, oak, beech, red maple and white birch.
 An example of what happens when nature is allowed to take control of lands that were once cleared.
+The property lies within the watershed of the Weymouth Back River watershed.
+Its waters flow northeast toward Whitman’s Pond and the Weymouth Back River.

 Historic Site: No